sage-code/eve/manual/concepts.md

 #print:variable
 ```

-## Modules
+## Scripts

-EVE is a modular system based on modules.
-Every module is a script that can be parsed in memory.
-After this module methods can be executed.
-User can decide what module will be parsed and executed first by using configuration files or console commands.
+EVE is a modular system based on Scripts.
+Every script is a script that can be parsed in memory.
+After this script methods can be executed.
+User can decide what script will be parsed and executed first by using configuration files or console commands.

 **properties**

-* a module can be imported in other modules using "import";
+* a script can be imported in other Scripts using "import";
-* a module can call methods and use other members from other modules;
+* a script can call methods and use other members from other Scripts;
-* a module that do not contain method main() is called library;
+* a script that do not contain method main() is called library;

 A _library_ is a reusable component.
 It contains mostly public members: